VieVaWaldi/PoliticalDespairTwitter/README.md

 ### More complicated analysis:

-Sentiment analysis using TextBlob with 2 measure for each tweet: polarity (-1 negative sentiment, 1 positive sentiment) and subjectivity (0 is factual statment, 1 is personal opinion).
+Sentiment analysis using TextBlob with 2 measures for each tweet: polarity (-1 negative sentiment, 1 positive sentiment) and subjectivity (0 is factual statment, 1 is personal opinion).

 - [x] Sentiment Analysis (user, party, polarity, subjectivity): for each tweet